gcorso/NeuroSEED/README.md

 # Neural Distance Embeddings for Biological Sequences

-Official implementation of Neural Distance Embeddings for Biological Sequences (NeuroSEED) in PyTorch.
+Official implementation of Neural Distance Embeddings for Biological Sequences (NeuroSEED) in PyTorch published at NeurIPS 2021 ([preprint](https://arxiv.org/abs/2109.09740)).
 NeuroSEED is a novel framework to embed biological sequences in geometric vector spaces.
-Preprint will we published soon.

 ![diagram](./tutorial/cover.png)